«رأس الحصان» في سماء القصيم

 ويُعدّ سديم (رأس الحصان)، المعروف باسم (Barnard 33)، أحد أشهر السدم الواقعة في كوكبة الجبار، ويبعد عن الأرض نحو 1500 سنة ضوئية، وهو سديمٌ مظلمٌ يتكوّن من غبارٍ كوني كثيف يحجب ضوء النجوم، ولا يمكن رصده بالعين المجردة، إذ يتطلّب استخدام تلسكوبات ذات قدراتٍ عالية وكاميرات فلكية مخصّصة لإظهار تفاصيله ضمن السدم المضيئة المحيطة به.

-The Qassim region witnessed a celestial event to observe the Horsehead Nebula, utilizing advanced observation techniques that contributed to revealing the color contrast and fine details of the dust formations that characterize this nebula.
+The Qassim region witnessed a celestial event to observe the Horsehead Nebula, using advanced observation techniques that contributed to showcasing the color contrast and fine details of the dust formations that characterize this nebula.

-Qassim Astronomy Association President Issa Al-Ghafili explained that the observation was part of the association's efforts to enhance astronomical observation and photography activities, and to continue developing the technical capabilities available at the observatory to support specialists and enthusiasts in this field.
+The head of the Noor Astronomy Society, Eissa Al-Ghufaili, explained that the observation process was part of the society's efforts to enhance astronomical observation and photography activities, and to continue developing the technical capabilities available at the observatory to support specialists and enthusiasts in this field.

 Famous Nebulae